Trading Risk Management: Top 10 Forex Risk Management Tips

 - Do not risk more than you can afford to lose

 - Have a Forex trading plan

 In the following sections, we will go through each of these points in more detail.

-1) Educate Yourself About Forex Risk and Trading
+1) Educate Yourself About Risk Management In Forex Trading

-What is the 1 rule in trading?
+What is the first rule in trading?
 If you are new to trading, you will need to educate yourself as much as possible.
 In fact, no matter how experienced you are with the Forex market, there is always a new lesson to be learned!
 Keep reading and educating yourself on everything Forex related.